oldratlee/statistics-from-data-to-conclusion-4e/README.md

 - Data files under [`data-files` directory](data-files)
 - Code files under [`code-files` directory](code-files)
-  Each chapter with a sub-directory
+    - Each chapter with a sub-directory
+    - Use `Jupyter Notebook`! 💖📔

 ---------